-The second form (bottom) allows you to configure various protocol level parameters.
 The protocol level parameters are divided into two categories: control and physical.
 Control parameters configure the protocol control.
 Physical parameters configure the physical air interface for the protocol.

-For detailed information on each of the Control and Physical parameters, refer to Chapter 15 - Modem Namespace of the IDentity 5100 Protocol Reference Guide.
+For detailed information on each of the Control and Physical parameters, refer to Chapter 15 - Modem Namespace of the INfinity 510 Protocol Reference Guide.
 Parameter descriptions are provided in the modem.protocol.isoc.control and modem.protocol.isoc.physical configuration variable sections.